 What’s also neat about SOC 2 is its flexibility.
 This means that you can tweak your SOC 2 compliance to fit the TSPs that are most relevant to your organization.
 Granted, figuring out which TSPs apply could seem tricky when you’re new to the compliance world, but fortunately, we’ve got all the roadmaps you need for the new kid on the SOC 2 block.
 Like a Beginner’s Guide to the Five SOC 2 Trust Service Principles.

 How does SOC 2 compliance affect a developer?

-Although SOC 2 compliance is unique to each organization, many of the factors that influence SOC 2 audits concern the scope of a developer’s responsibility and the system architecture within an organization.
-This is especially true within the Security, Availability, and Processing Integrity pillars.
+Although SOC 2 compliance is unique to each organization, many of the factors that influence SOC 2 audits concern the scope of a developer’s responsibility and the system architecture within an organization, especially relating to Security, Availability, Confidentiality, Privacy and Processing Integrity.

 Whether you mean to or not, you’re most likely already implementing a vast majority of the controls and standards required for SOC 2 – that is, if you’re following engineering and development security best practices.
 That being said, it may be worth looking into SOC 2 earlier than you think.

 Security and access controls

 In terms of security, SOC 2 auditors will take a look at your dev infrastructure and architecture to see whether it’s secured and monitored.
 This means both your application and your underlying security infrastructure must include features like encryption, logging, APM, vulnerability scans, etc. Auditors are also looking to see whether you’ve implemented the required access controls for internal services and SaaS, like de-provisioning accounts, 2FA, malware detection, etc.